Not spending money? No need to worry there’s lots to do!

 Have old gift certificates that have sat around since the last holiday season or from your last birthday?
 Some gift certificates expire, some charge activation fees (gasp- the nerve!) and you’ll never believe this- some companies will take a percentage off the card for each month it hasn’t been used (double gasp!).
 Don’t let those gift certificates go to waste!
 Still can’t find anything you like at the store?
 This could be a great re-gift opportunity (as long as the gift certificate is not going to expire super soon, and as long as in it’s original wrapper still looking crisp and brand new).
-Also, consider listing the card on Craigslist, Facebook, Plastic Jungle, Card Pool, Gift Card Rescue or Card Woo.
+Also, consider listing the card on Craigslist, Facebook, or Card Pool.
 Likely you’ll only be able to get a percentage of the card’s original value but it’s better than nothing since letting it sit in your junk drawers will do you no good at all.
 OR, you can trade-in your old stuff to get gift cards that you’ll actually use!

 8. Get organized

 Go through all those old papers, clean-up your computer’s hard-drive, and find a place for all the errant items in your house.